borg286/exoria/index.md

     * The CraftBench has a 27 slot inventory, and can autocraft faster than the BC Factory Auto Workbench (depends on the extraction pipe speed)

-    * The CraftFurnace has a 6 stack input and output buffer, 3 slots for fuel, and smelts 2 items at a time
+    * The CraftFurnace has a 6 stack input and output buffer, 3 slots for fuel, and smelts 2 items at a time.
+It is also more fuel efficient and saves progress if you run out of fuel during smelting.

 # Magical Life

 ## Uncategorized Tips

+* Rock bees will need the Normal humidity and temperature of the Underground dimension, while the Hot and Wet bees do not carry the Cave Dweller gene.
+You will most likely need to crossbreed many Hot and Wet bees to get a pure Rock princess and drone.
+When a species mutation occurs, the bee's traits will be set to the species’ defaults.
+Since Hot+Wet has a 50% chance to mutate to Rock, there is a 25% chance that a Rock bee will be usable.

 # Resource Automation